DougPomerenke/YARP-API/README.md

 Currently, there is no installer for yarp.
 It requires a Windows development environment and some proficiency in Visual Studio and the .NET framework.

+OS:
+Windows 10 Pro

+Platform:
+.NET 8

 Development Environment:

-Windows 10 Pro
-Microsoft Visual Studio Community 2022 (64-bit) - Preview Version 17.9.0 Preview 1.1
+Microsoft Visual Studio Community 2022 (64-bit) - Preview Version 17.9.0 Preview 1.1 (Or later)

-Cosmsos Db Emulator
+Cosmsos Db Emulator:
 https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Ccsharp&pivots=api-mongodb  (Link valid, 1/9/2024)

+Dependencies:
+Microsoft.EntityFrameworkCore.Cosmos  (API solution)
+Blazor.Bootstrap  (UI solution)

+Get your copy of the source code for both projects, YARP-UI and YARP-API Download and install the Cosmos DB emulation.
+Follow the link